pauwels-labs/redact-docs/source/index.rst

 data, and standardizes secure authentication mechanisms that don't rely on passwords.

-.. note:: The applications discussed in the above paragraph are `redact-client`_ and `redact-store`_.
+.. note:: The two applications that enable this functionality are `redact-client`_ and `redact-store`_.

    The client application runs on the user's device and handles requests from the browser for secure data display.
 The storage application is a server that